 Set out expectations for all members of the school community with regards to remote learning

 Provide appropriate guidelines for data protection

+Continuously review and improve the quality of remote learning provision in the school

 1.2 Scope

 This policy has been written to ensure the school responds effectively where a class, group or small number of pupils need to self-isolate, or if there is a local lockdown requiring pupils to remain at home.
-It is important to note that remote learning is not intended to provide a home education alternative for pupils who are medically well and fit to be in school.; full time attendance is always our goal.
+It is important to note that remote learning is not intended to provide a home education alternative for pupils who are medically well and fit to be in school; full time attendance is always our goal.
 Conversely, if pupils at home are unwell, they need time to recover and recuperate and therefore are not expected to complete school work.

 1.3 Legal requirements